-Personal development counseling and therapy are essential in our culture in the United States and more locally to Philadelphia.
+Personal development counseling and therapy are essential in a go, go, go culture in the United States and more locally to Philadelphia.
 We strive to be the best version of ourselves, but we don’t always know how to get there or struggle to spend the time on ourselves to get to where we want to be.

 Working with our therapists can help you find your purpose, drive, motivation, and direction.
-They can help you gain insights into the barriers keeping you from reaching your goals.
-Lastly, our therapists will empower you to make the changes you need to make and give you the right tools.
+They can help you gain insights into the barriers keeping you from reaching your highest potential.
+Lastly, our therapists will empower you to make the changes you need to make and give you the right tools to do so.
 When you realize that improving your life is a lifelong process of finding yourself or creating the necessary personal skills, the possibilities are endless.
 Once you start on the path of introspection or finding resources, you will quickly see the improvement of personal and professional growth!

 What is Personal Development?

 Personal development is the process of improving or optimizing your situation, be it personal, professional, academic, social, emotional, or mental, by learning skills, digging deep, and finding your true Self.